Integrate Rev AI's Sentiment Analysis API with a Node.js Application

 }

-It’s also possible to filter the result set to return only positive, negative, or neutral messages by adding a filter_for query parameter to the request.
+It’s also possible to filter the result set to return only positive, negative, or neutral messages by adding a [`filter_for` query parameter](/api/sentiment-analysis) to the request.

-Step 5: Create and test a simple application
+## Step 5: Create and test a simple application

 Using the code samples shown previously, it's possible to create a simple application that accepts a plaintext document and returns its sentiment, as shown below: